CodeHero0/DSrepair/README.md

 Inside the file, you can change the prompt engineering strategies by modifying the last line of the code.
 Our code repair supports the following options: 'Code_Search', 'Chat_Repair', 'Self_Repair', 'Debugging_S', 'Debugging_E', and 'DSrepair'.

 'Chat_Repair', 'Self_Repair', 'Debugging_S', and `Debugging_E' are fully LLM-based code repairs.
-Among them,
 'Code_Search' needs to leverage Code Search in the code database.
 'DSrepair' needs to leverage the DS-KG for knowledge retrieval.